maplibre/maplibre-rs/docs/src/development-guide/building.md

 cargo run -p maplibre-demo
 ```

-> __Note__: Make sure you have selected the right toolchain target within Rustup.
+> __Note__: Make sure you have selected the right toolchain target within rustup.
 You can use `rustup show` to see your
 > active toolchain.
-If you want to change the target of the build manually, use the cargo *--target* parameter.
+If you want to change the target of the build manually, use the cargo `--target` parameter.

 ## Android